About the Portland Preschool of the Arts

 “Imagination is more important than knowledge – for knowledge is limited to all we now know and understand, while imagination embraces the entire world and all there ever will be to know and understand.” - Albert Einstein

 We are a Reggio Emilia inspired, play-based preschool.
-We aim to encourage the natural curiosity, creativity, communication, and community in our kids.
+We aim to encourage the natural curiosity, creativity, communication, and community in our students.
 We believe in the innate drive of children to understand and experience the world through hands-on expression, trial and error, and openness.
-Our small class size allows us to follow the interests of each child wherever they may lead.
+We aim to follow the interests of each child wherever they may lead.
 We have a monthly theme that guides our daily art and craft projects such as Ocean Life, Plants, Music, and Weather.
 We are highly focused on building the social and emotional skills that will create a foundation of confidence in community, good friends, and life-long learners.

 The Portland Preschool of the Arts is a childhood-first, constructivist, exploration and discovery-based preschool.
-We care about childhood and giving kids the space to explore their own young minds, follow the ideas that strike them, and learn from their mistakes.
+We care about childhood and giving kids the space to explore their own young minds, follow the ideas that strike them, learn from their mistakes, and take pride in their accomplishments.
 We want kids to be excited about figuring out the way the world works by inspiring curiosity and encouraging rich imagination-based play.
 We strive to cultivate curiosity, creativity, concentration, openness, and social understanding.
 We believe that every child is filled with wonder and potential and their innate curiosity drives their interest to understand their world and their place within it.

 At the Portland Preschool of the Arts we create an environment where kids are able to:

 Explore and expand their natural curiosity –

 Every day I make different supplies, materials, and books available for the kids to explore.
 These tend to be based around our monthly exploration theme (this month is plants!) but can also be something as simple as beads and string or a bucket of clay.

 Ask questions and engage in discussion and exploration –